Owey Island: History

 Plenty of fish in the waters surrounding the island and the land that, fertilized with seaweed, was suitable for growing vegetables, allowed a simple lifestyle to more than 100 people.
 Turf was used to heat the homes; some of the islanders used it also to heat the equipment to produce single malt and liquors.

-In the olden days Owey had a post office and a school, which closed in 1971; its remains are still there.
-It had just one teacher in charge of the primary education of all ages, while for their secondary education children had to be sent to the mainland.
+Owey formerly had a post office and a school, which closed in 1971; its remains are still there.
+It had just one teacher in charge of the primary education of all ages, while for secondary education children went to the mainland.